[3.8 - Blight] The Bloody Tornado Gladiator | From League Starter to Low-Budget MF

 Keeping your health below 100% is not practical and liable to, well, kill you, so we instead use the Soul Catcher flask to lock our mana below full.

 Now we have the problem of our mana running out; you can solve this by giving up a gem slot for blood magic, or by giving up a flask slot for Lavianga's Spirit.
-This mana flask makes all skills cost zero mana while it is refilling your pool - but since your mana is pinned in place by Soul Catcher, you instead get seven seconds of FREE SKILLS.
+This mana flask makes all skills cost zero mana while it is refilling your pool - but since your mana is pinned in place by Soul Catcher, you instead get three seconds of FREE SKILLS.

 Then you have your typical Adrenaline Quicksilver and Reflexive Evasion flasks for a healthy boost of speed.